FREQUENTLY ASKED QUESTIONS

-Students may take an extended break if absent for at least 1 billing cycle (4 lesson weeks), up to 6 months.
+Extended Breaks are for planned absences that are from 4 to 8 consecutive weeks, excluding LSM School breaks and Holidays.
 Tuition will not be collected during this time.
 Future lesson days and times will no longer be reserved once the extended break begins.
 Students will need to reschedule their lesson day and time once they return.
 In some cases, they may need to continue with a different teacher as well depending on the current availability.
-Students who continue on break past 6 months will need to re-enroll in the school.
-To give notice of the extended break, parents must complete the Little School of Music Extended Break online form the month before the start of the absence.
+Students who continue on break past 8 weeks will need to re-enroll in the school.
+To give notice of the extended break, parents must complete the Little School of Music Extended Break online form the month prior to the start of the absence.
 We appreciate as much advanced notice as possible.

 18. What happens if we need to conclude our lessons?

-If, for any reason, a student needs to conclude their lessons beyond 6 months, a minimum of 1 full billing cycle (4 lesson weeks), prior notice must be given by completing the Little School of Music Concluding Lessons Form.
+If, for any reason, a student needs to conclude their lessons beyond 2 months, a minimum of 1 full month (or 4 lesson weeks), prior notice must be given by completing the Little School of Music Concluding Lessons Form.
 The official notification will be time-stamped according to the submission date and time of the form submission, and not by any other means of communication.
 The Final Tuition payment will be collected for the last month according to the billing cycle.
 (See the calendar for specific dates.)

 19. Will I get to keep my teacher if I take a break?